Into the Nyae Nyae Conservancy

 The last quiet bivouac before the arrival of our guests.

-For the first ever adventure tour lead by us, we designed a 3000-3500kms route.
+For the first ever adventure tour lead by us, we designed a 3000-3500kms route to the best of Namibia.
 We were to revisit some of our favored spots, but as we hate to have everything too well planned in advance, we left a few grey areas to discover together with the group.
 Watch a short clip from the tour:

 The first few days were dedicated to Etosha National Park, eerily spectacular in the dry season.
 This is not Maasai Mara, animals have vast swathes of land to hide into, and they are not easy to track, but the rewards are unforgettable.

 We had our share of adrenaline rush: our battery died a few yards from two generations of lion cubs playing and waiting for their parents, while a second car was stuck a few hundred meters up the road with a flat.
 The third car had not joined the safari that day, so it took a while to signal SOS and get help from another visitor.
 Getting out of the car to connect the batteries and trying to ignore the 5 cubs, while everyone else was on the lookout for potential adult lions jumping from the bushes…. well, I never felt more scared in my entire life!

-We also visited a Himba community and explored the unique wild west where ephemeral rivers have carved another world, populated with specially adapted desert elephants and desert lions, both species are some of the rarest, most vulnerable animals in the world.
+We also visited a Himba community and explored the unique wild west of Namibia, where ephemeral rivers have carved another world, populated with specially adapted desert elephants and desert lions, both species are some of the rarest, most vulnerable animals in the world.

 All days were filled with adventure, we worked as a team to navigate the dunes, and shared the emotion of discovering that our bivouac had been visited by a lioness during the night.